Project Summary

 Salmonella was isolated from 67.0% (236/352) of environmental samples and 64.2% (43/67) of cull cow fecal samples.
 Prevalence of Salmonella in the environment varied widely among the 11 farms, ranging from 31.3% to 96.9%.
 Salmonella prevalence varied significantly by environmental location (Fig. 1), with higher proportions of positive samples from the maternity (83.0%, 73/88) and hospital pens (68.2%, 60/88) and lower proportions from the calf housing (58.0%, 51/88) and cow housing areas (59.1%, 52/88).

-CRISPR work is ongoing, but preliminary results indicate a tremendous diversity of Salmonella subtypes within dairy farm environments.
+Preliminary results indicate a tremendous diversity of Salmonella subtypes within dairy farm environments.
 Degree of diversity appears to vary across environmental locations.
-The relationship between environmental contamination and carriage of resistant Salmonella among cull dairy cattle will be established.

 Implications